Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Multistage Centrifugal Failure Patterns

-• Cavitation and noise when NPSH margin collapses due to hot suction, long suction line, or fouled strainer.
+• Cavitation and noise when NPSH margin collapses due to hot suction, long suction line, low tank level, or fouled strainer.

-• Seal distress from off-curve operation, high recirculation heat, or poor flush plan practices.
+• Seal distress from off-curve operation, high recirculation heat, poor flush plan practices, or wrong operating window.

-• Bearing heating due to vibration, hydraulic instability, or misalignment.
+• Bearing heating due to vibration, hydraulic instability, misalignment, or operation outside the preferred range.

 For a foundation refresher on centrifugal fundamentals, refer to centrifugal pump working principle, types, and selection.